Sarath191181208/SortingFiles/README.md

 # About
-  Sorts folders of certain types into respective folders
+  Sorts folders of certain types of files into respective folders

 # Configuring Folders
   Changing JSON file values at certain keys will change the resulting folder